kirenz/course-template/docs/project-description.md

 **TL;DR**: *Pick a data set and perform an analysis.
 That is your final project.*

-The goal of the final project is for you to use regression analysis to analyze a data set of your own choosing.
+The goal of the final project is for you to use analytical methods to analyze a data set of your own choosing.
 The data set may already exist or you may collect your own data by scraping the web.

 Choose the data based on your group's interests or work you all have done in other courses or research projects.